AVShankar/bookmark/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-If you would like to add a new bookmark, you can simply click on the ```Add new``` button to get the form:
+If you would like to add a new bookmark, you can simply click on the ```Add new``` button to get the form, and just paste the URL, tags.
+App will get title, image and description for the url you paste

 ![Image of Yaktocat](https://github.com/AVShankar/bookmark/blob/master/Screenshots/form.png)